ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-series-functions.md

 **Returned value**

 - A real value equal to the period of series data.
+NaN when number of data points are less than four.
 [Float64](../data-types/float.md).
-- Returns NAN when number of data points are less than four. [nan](../data-types/float.md/#nan-and-inf).

 **Examples**